What are typical Life Insurance rates In the Newfoundland and Labrador?

 |Average financial needs to raise a child to the age of eighteen, 2012||$243,660|

-What Aspects Impact Life Insurance Rates in Newfoundland and Labrador and in Canada?
+What aspects impact Life Insurance rates in NL and in Canada?

 |1||Smoking||Increase of 200%|